 The containers menu

 Use the containers menu in the left pane of the Proto.io Editor to add a container, navigate to a container, reorder containers, duplicate container, delete a container, or add a container to a screen, or even to another container canvas.
 You can also copy it to another project or export it.
 Selecting a container will bring up its Properties in the Inspector.
-You have the option to view thumbnails, or a list.
+You have the option to view thumbnails or a list.

 Adding a new container / Container properties

-When adding a new container you are presented with the property settings for that container.
-You may come back to the container settings, by clicking on the properties icon next to its title in the left pane, upon hovering.
+When adding a new container you are presented with the properties of that container.
 The container properties are:

 - Title – Pick a title that’s representative of the container’s objective, for easier retrieval and navigation.